technicalpickles/jeweler/README.markdown

 This will prepare a project in the 'the-perfect-gem' directory, setup to use Jeweler.

-It supports a number of options:
+It supports a number of options.
+Here's a taste, but `jeweler --help` will give you the most up-to-date listing:

  * --create-repo: in addition to preparing a project, it create an repo up on GitHub and enable RubyGem generation
  * --testunit: generate test_helper.rb and test ready for test/unit